krulis-martin/cuda-kmeans/README.md

 # Highly optimized CUDA implementation of k-means algorithm

 A novel, highly-optimized CUDA implementation of the k-means clustering algorithm.
-The approach is documented in paper *Detailed Analysis and Optimization of CUDA K-means Algorithm*, currently accepted to ICPP'20 conference (in print).
+The approach is documented in a conference paper here (link to the paper text can be found [here](https://www.ksi.mff.cuni.cz/~kratochvil/)):

+> Kruliš, Martin, and Miroslav Kratochvíl. "[Detailed Analysis and Optimization of CUDA K-means Algorithm.](https://dl.acm.org/doi/abs/10.1145/3404397.3404426)" *49th International Conference on Parallel Processing -- ICPP*.
+2020.

 This repository contains: